SayHelloRoman/SayHelloRoman/README.md

 Hi, my name is Roman and I'm very excited to meet you in my profile.

-I live in Ukraine and love to develop all sorts of things: website backends, bots, games, utils, and many more!
+I live in Ukraine and love to develop all sorts of things: website backends, bots, games, utils and many more!

 I am currently working on [AkainuBot](https://sayhelloroman.github.io/AkainuWeb/).
 The project is over 3 months old.